-Look up hospital ratings for cardiac surgery in your state, through the Society of Thoracic Surgeons (STS).
+If you’re looking for the Best Cardiac Surgery hospitals, consider these ratings by STS – the Society of Thoracic Surgeons.
+Compare hospital ratings for cardiac surgery in your state.
 Many hospitals voluntarily report their results, which are posted here for adult coronary artery bypass graft (CABG), valve replacement, congenital heart surgery and lobectomy for lung cancer.
-Most results cover the time period through June 2018.
+Most results cover the time period through December 2019.
 Most hospitals get two stars for “as expected” performance.
 Outstanding hospitals get 3 stars; under-performing hospitals get 1 star.
 Search by state or name of hospital to find the best.
 Excellent website.
-The Society of Thoracic Surgeons is a not-for-profit organization representing more than 7,600 surgeons and others dedicated to ensuring the best possible outcomes for surgeries of the heart, lungs, esophagus, and other surgical chest procedures.
+The Society of Thoracic Surgeons is a not-for-profit organization representing more than 7,500 surgeons and others dedicated to ensuring the best possible outcomes for surgeries of the heart, lungs, esophagus, and other surgical chest procedures.

-Watson Health (formerly Truven Health Analytics) 2019 selection of 50 hospitals with significant heart care programs listed in categories: teaching hospitals with cardiovascular residencies, teaching hospitals without such residencies, and community hospitals.
-List only, organized by state; study primarily used Medicare data from 2016-2017.
-It examined both clinical outcomes (e.g. survival or mortality, complications, readmissions) and efficiency measures.
-Released November 2018 by IBM Watson Health
+Watson Health (formerly Truven Health Analytics) 2021 selection of the top 50 cardiovascular hospitals.
+Top selected hospitals with significant heart care programs are listed in categories: teaching hospitals with cardiovascular residencies, teaching hospitals without such residencies, and community hospitals.
+List only, organized alphabetically in each category.
+Study primarily used Medicare data from 2019 and 2020.
+Data period for some measures were based on the federal fiscal year ending Sept.
+30, 2020.
+Consequently, about 7 months of the Covid-19 pandemic period were included in half of the measures.
+The study examined both clinical outcomes (e.g. survival or mortality, complications, readmissions) and efficiency measures.
+In addition, pre-pandemic hospital patient experience scores from 2019 were added this year.
+Released November 2021 by IBM Watson Health.